2200-Nen Neko no Kuni Nippon: Anime

 An anime television series adaptation was announced in the October issue of Neko Tomo released on August 16, 2025.
-The "light anime" series is produced by Imagica Infos and Imageworks Studio and narrated by Junya Asada, and premiered on October 7, 2025 within the Neko no Hitai Hodo Wide local information program on tvk.
+The "light anime" series is produced by Imagica Infos and Imageworks Studio and narrated by Junya Asada, and aired from October 7 to December 16, 2025, within the Neko no Hitai Hodo Wide local information program on tvk.
 The theme song is "Kohakushoku no Loneliness" (琥珀色のロンリネス) performed by Maika Matsuya.